When pro-democracy activist Win Tin was admitted

 For 20 years, the people still supported Aung San Suu

-Kyi and the party
+Kyi and the party.
+Our

 party was still intact, so the government finally agreed to have us register as